 Faith is not a zero-sum game.
 It is not binary – Mormonism or nothing.
 So let’s not throw the baby out with the bathwater.
 I hope that you will keep this in mind as you read on.

-By all means, seek knowledge where ever you can find it.
+By all means, seek knowledge wherever you can find it.
 Talk to those in the Mormon church that you respect and whose opinion you value.
 If you feel you can risk the impact it may have on any future callings, talk to senior priesthood leaders.
-But remember their personal beliefs are their personal opinions.
+But remember their personal beliefs are just that, their personal opinions.
 Beliefs are not truth.
-Wisdom comes from knowledge, not from feelings.
+Wisdom comes from knowledge, not from shared feelings.

 Many faithful Mormons fear that if they even entertain a question regarding the church’s official narrative, they will be sucked into an abyss of disbelief, resulting in a disruption of their comfortable homeostasis.
 And clearly there are myriad examples that may be right.

 I remember once asking a Mormon bishop, how he deals with the fact that there is no archaeological evidence supporting the Book of Mormon?
 You would have thought I asked him how often he had sex with his wife.
 The conversation went from archaeology to the color he planned to paint his kitchen in the “twinkling of an eye.”

 Sadly, the vast majority of Mormons are remarkably ignorant of the history of their religion as well as the behavior and character of its founder Joseph Smith Jr. Even bishops and stake presidents are knowingly unaware of many of the facts that I present here.

 It has been my experience that when leaders can not refute the facts, they invariably retreat to ‘just pray about it and look for a warm feeling or just take it on faith and someday you will know the ‘truth.’